Residential treatment center: Controversy

 Bazelon promotes community-based services on the basis that they are more effective and less costly than residential placement.

 A 2007 Report to Congress by the Government Accountability Office (GAO) found cases involving serious abuse and neglect at some of these programs.

 From late 2007 through 2008, a broad coalition of grass-roots efforts, as well as prominent medical and psychological organizations such as the Alliance for the Safe, Therapeutic and Appropriate use of Residential Treatment (ASTART) and the Community Alliance for the Ethical Treatment of Youth (CAFETY), provided testimony and support that led to the creation of the Stop Child Abuse in Residential Programs for Teens Act of 2008 by the United States Congress Committee on Education and Labor.

 Jon Martin-Crawford and Kathryn Whitehead of CAFETY testified at a hearing of the United States Congressional Committee on Education and Labor on April 24, 2008, and described abusive practices they had experienced at the Family Foundation School and Mission Mountain School, both therapeutic boarding schools.
+In recent years, many states have enacted regulation and oversight of most programs.

-Due to the absence of regulation of these programs by the federal government and because many are not subject to state licensing or monitoring, the Federal Trade Commission has issued a guide for parents considering such placement.
+Due to the absence of regulation of these programs by the federal government and because at that time many were not subject to state licensing or monitoring, the Federal Trade Commission has issued a guide for parents considering such placement.

 Residential treatment programs are often caught in the cross-fire during custody battles, as parents who are denied custody try to discredit the opposing spouse and the treatment program.